Winchester College War Cloister: History

 The completed cloister was dedicated on 31 May 1924, at a ceremony attended by Prince Arthur, Duke of Connaught and Strathearn, the former Bishop of Winchester Edward Talbot, and Edward Grey, 1st Viscount Grey of Fallodon, who delivered an address.
 Winchester College OTC formed the guard of honour, with music from the band of the Coldstream Guards.
 Montague Rendall retired later that year.
 It became a school tradition for staff and pupils to raise their hats on entering the cloister, to recognise the school's war dead.

 Baker's work at the War Cloister influenced his designs for the larger memorial at Tyne Cot, the largest cemetery for Commonwealth forces in the world for any war.
-Baker was responsible for the design of 113 cemeteries on the Western Front, including Tyne Cot, Delville Wood South African National Memorial and Neuve-Chapelle Indian Memorial.
+Baker was responsible for the design of 113 cemeteries on the Western Front, including Tyne Cot, and for Delville Wood South African National Memorial and Neuve-Chapelle Indian Memorial.
 He was knighted in 1926.

 A further 2,500 Wykehamists served in the Second World War, and the names of another 285 casualties from the Second World War are listed on the inner columns, on twelve panels grouped in six pairs.
 Opposite the Meads Gate, a bronze bust commemorates Air Chief Marshal Hugh Dowding.
-Cloister was re-dedicated on 14 November 1948 by the Bishop of Winchester Mervyn Haigh, with an address by Field Marshal Archibald Wavell, 1st Earl Wavell.
+The War Cloister was re-dedicated on 14 November 1948 by the Bishop of Winchester Mervyn Haigh, with an address by Field Marshal Archibald Wavell, 1st Earl Wavell.